Travelling from Washington DC to London: what you need to know

 Newark Liberty International Airport (EWR)

-DCA is located at 1 Aviation Circle.
+You'll find DCA at 1 Aviation Circle.

 Washington Dulles International Airport (IAD)